Zeioth/latencyflex2-installer/README.md

 # latencyflex2 installer
-This is script automatizes the steps described in the [LatencyFlex2 for Proton installation guide](https://lfx2.ishitatsuy.uk/shim/building.html).
+This is script automatizes the steps described in the [here](https://lfx2.ishitatsuy.uk/shim/building.html).
 I only package this project.
 LatencyFlex2 is a project of [ishitatsuyuki](https://github.com/ishitatsuyuki/latencyflex2) and he deserves all the credit.
 Please read the [early access disclaimer](https://lfx2.ishitatsuy.uk/ea.html) before continuing.

 ## 1 - INSTALL
 ``` sh